ShinhwanKang/ICDE22-PeGaSus/README.md

 The output file contains information about nodes (nodes in *G*) belonging to each supernode **S** of the output summary graph $\bar{G}$ = (**S**, **P**) and information about each superedge **P**.
-The first integer on each line following the line "\<Node of Each Supernode\>" represents the id of the supernode, and the following integers separated by tabs represent the ids of the nodes belonging to that supernode.
+The first integer on each line following the line "\<Nodes in Each Supernode\>" represents the id of the supernode, and the following integers separated by tabs represent the ids of the nodes belonging to that supernode.
 Each line following  the line "\<Superedge Info\>" represents a single superedge.
 The two integers separated by tabs represent the id of the source supernode and the id of the destination supernode.